 Chiropractic, much like other health services not covered by OHIP (e.g., dentistry, psychology), remains an essential aspect of the healthcare system and your healthcare team.
 At our office, you will continue to receive top-tier care and attention.

-Many health insurance plans cover chiropractic.
-Check your plan or speak to the plan administer to determine how your treatment may be paid for.
-We will assist you in completing any necessary forms.
+Many health insurance plans encompass chiropractic coverage.
+We recommend reviewing your plan or engaging with the plan administrator to determine how your treatment can be financially supported.
+We are here to assist you in completing any necessary forms.

-What does the elimination of OHIP funding mean for my Extended Health Care (EHC) plan coverage?
+What does the discontinuation of OHIP funding mean for my Private or Extended Health Care (EHC) plan coverage?

-As of December 1, 2004, the Ontario government has transferred (downloaded) the entire cost of chiropractic care to patients and EHC plans.
-Previously, the provincial government provided $9.65 per visit for approximately 15 visits.
+As of December 1, 2004, the Ontario government has shifted the entire cost of chiropractic care to patients and EHC plans.
+Previously, the provincial government contributed $9.65 per visit for approximately 15 visits.

-Whether your EHC plan will absorb this transfer of costs will be determined by the sponsor of your plan.
-Generally, this is your employer.
-If your plan previously provided no coverage until your OHIP coverage was exhausted, you may now be able to access your chiropractic coverage immediately (i.e. - no out of pocket costs up to your plan's maximum.)
-Some plan sponsors (employers) may have added a deductible.
+Whether your EHC plan will cover this cost transfer is contingent on the plan sponsor, typically your employer.
+If your plan previously had no coverage until your OHIP coverage was exhausted, you may now be able to access your chiropractic coverage immediately (i.e., no out-of-pocket costs up to your plan's maximum).
+Some plan sponsors (employers) may have introduced a deductible.

-You should check with your employer (i.e. Human Resources Department) or union to determine whether your EHC plan will absorb the transfer of costs from the public system and determine exactly what your coverage is after December 1, 2004.
+We recommend consulting with your employer (e.g., Human Resources Department) or union to ascertain if your EHC plan will absorb the transferred costs from the public system and to understand your coverage precisely after December 1, 2004.